 The Trust Units are redeemable upon demand of the Trust Unitholder.
 However, these redemption rights are subject to limitations, including a monthly cash redemption limit of \$50,000 in respect of all Trust Units tendered for redemption.
 If the redemptions tendered in a calendar month exceed the foregoing limit, then the Trust may satisfy the payment of the Redemption Amount, in part, by the issuance Redemption Notes, which are promissory notes.
 Any Redemption Notes which may be received as a result of a redemption of Trust Units will likely not be qualified investments for a Registered Plan and may give rise to adverse tax consequences if held by a Registered Plan.
-Redemption Notes received on a redemption of Trust Units are also not expected to be qualified investments for trusts governed by FHSAs.
-See "Material Agreements - Declaration of Trust - Redemption of Trust Units" and "Eligibility for Investment by Registered Plans."
+See "Material Contracts - Declaration of Trust - Redemption of Trust Units" and "Eligibility for Investment by Registered Plans."
 It is the Trustees' intention to manage liquidity in the Trust and Partnership to enable the Trust to accommodate redemptions representing in aggregate 5% of the outstanding Trust Units annually.
 For information about the Trust's historical redemptions, see Schedule "D" - Historical Redemptions.